deneha/azure-guidance/best-practices-api-implementation.md

 - Verify that all routes are protected properly and are subject to the appropriate authentication and authorization checks.

-	> **Note**: Some aspects of security such as user authentication are most likely to be the responsibility of the host environment rather than the web API, but it is still necessary to include security tests as part of the deployment process.
+	> [AZURE.NOTE] Some aspects of security such as user authentication are most likely to be the responsibility of the host environment rather than the web API, but it is still necessary to include security tests as part of the deployment process.

 - Test the exception handling performed by each operation and verify that an appropriate and meaningful HTTP response is passed back to the client application.
 - Verify that request and response messages are well-formed.
 For example, if an HTTP POST request contains the data for a new resource in x-www-form-urlencoded format, confirm that the corresponding operation correctly parses the data, creates the resources, and returns a response containing the details of the new resource, including the correct Location header.
 - Verify all links and URIs in response messages.
 For example, an HTTP POST message should return the URI of the newly-created resource.
 All HATEOAS links should be valid.

-	> **Important**: If you publish the web API through an API Management Service, then these URIs should reflect the URL of the management service and not that of the web server hosting the web API.
+	> [AZURE.IMPORTANT] If you publish the web API through an API Management Service, then these URIs should reflect the URL of the management service and not that of the web server hosting the web API.

 - Ensure that each operation returns the correct status codes for different combinations of input.
 For example:
 	- If a query is successful, it should return status code 200 (OK)